2025 Mexico City Grand Prix: Tyre choices

 Tyre supplier Pirelli brought the C2, C4, and C5 tyre compounds designated hard, medium, and soft, respectively, for teams to use at the event.

 Penalties

-Carlos Sainz Jr. (Williams) carried a five-place grid penalty for causing a collision with Kimi Antonelli (Mercedes) at the preceding United States Grand Prix.
+Carlos Sainz Jr. of Williams carried a five-place grid penalty for causing a collision with Mercedes driver Kimi Antonelli at the preceding United States Grand Prix.

 Practice

 Three free practice sessions were held for the event.
-The first free practice session was held on 24 October 2025, at 12:30 local time (UTC–6), and was topped by Charles Leclerc (Ferrari) ahead of Kimi Antonelli (Mercedes) and Nico Hülkenberg (Sauber).
-The second free practice session was held on the same day, at 16:00 local time, and was topped by Max Verstappen (Red Bull) ahead of Leclerc and Antonelli.
-The third practice session was held on 25 October 2025, at 11:30 local time, and was topped by Lando Norris (McLaren) ahead of Lewis Hamilton (Ferrari) and George Russell (Mercedes).
+The first free practice session was held on 24 October 2025, at 12:30 local time (UTC–6), and was topped by Charles Leclerc ahead of Kimi Antonelli and Nico Hülkenberg.
+The second free practice session was held on the same day, at 16:00 local time, and was topped by Max Verstappen ahead of Leclerc and Antonelli.
+The third practice session was held on 25 October 2025, at 11:30 local time, and was topped by Lando Norris ahead of Lewis Hamilton and George Russell.